YOURLS/YOURLS.pot/README.md

 ![poedit keywords](https://raw.github.com/yourls/yourls.pot/screenshots/poedit-strings.png)

+Configure also the parser to include comments for translators.
+In Poedit: File, Preferences, Parsers, PHP : edit and in the `Parser command` add parameter `--add-comments=/`

 #### Thanks to
 [LeoColomb](https://github.com/LeoColomb) - L10n was a low priority feature but he threw his patch at my face :)